RoarkJ/Employee-Database/README.md

 4.)
 Imported each CSV file into it's respective SQL table in the database.

 5.)
-Wrote an SQL query script using JOIN with GROUP BY and ORDER BY to test the database and schema I created.
+Wrote an SQL query script using JOIN with GROUP BY and ORDER BY and more to test the database and schema I created.